vinapse/vinapse-moodle-plugin/README.md

 ## Installation

 Install through the Moodle admin page by uploading the ZIP file.
-Then fill configuration details.
+The plugins are also available in the Moodle plugins directory.

+After installation, fill the configuration details that have been provided to you by the Vinapse team.

 ## Development setup